September 25, 2019

 Taking risks and trying out new ideas is a fundamental part of the creative writing program at Susquehanna—an experience that has helped Amanda Schader '16 in her AmeriCorps position at the Rudy Gelnett Memorial Library in Selinsgrove.

-"My position at the library requires me to be brave enough and confident enough in my ideas to pitch them to my supervisor.
+"My position at the library required me to be brave enough and confident enough in my ideas to pitch them to my supervisor.
 It's kind of like writing a story and bringing it to workshop," says Schader, who majored in both creative writing and English literature at Susquehanna.

 "It's as much trial and error as writing is, but what my creative writing professors taught me was not to fear failure.
 Look at it as a learning process and embrace whatever the outcome may be," she adds.